The endangered bonobo: Africa's forgotten ape

 Like chimpanzees, bonobos share more than 98 percent of DNA with humans.
 But bonobos, though sometimes violent, are more peaceable.
 They live in matriarchal groups and famously use sex as a social tool — to manage conflict and tension or even just say “hello.”
 This behavior aligns bonobos with humans, who also notably have sex for reasons besides reproduction — emotional bonding, for example.
 Because of bonobos’ mellow ways, some call these great apes “hippie chimps” — the primates that make love, not war.

-What about physical differences between bonobos and chimps?
-To an untrained eye, it can be hard to distinguish them.
+To an untrained eye, it can be hard to distinguish the bonobo from the chimpanzee.
 But there are differences — bonobos are slender, with longer legs.
 Their faces are usually black, and their lips are bright pink as opposed to dark.
 Their hair is relatively long and often frames their faces from a natural middle part.
 They are also distinguished by tail tufts.

 Bonobos’ vocalizations are higher-pitched — “peeps,” and “peep yelps.”
 You can hear these vocalizations and a breathy laugh when bonobos are on the receiving end of a tickle.
 Bonobos really like to play, even as adults — so much, that some researchers think the bonobo is the most playful species of all.